ZcashFoundation/frost/book/src/zcash/ywallet-demo.md

 Now you will create the transaction that you wish to sign with FROST.
 Click the arrow button and paste the destination address (send it to yourself if you don't know where to send it).
-Type the amount you want to send and click "Send".
+Type the amount you want to send and click the arrow button.

 The wallet will show the transaction plan.
-Click "Send".
-It won't actually send - it will prompt you for where to save the transaction plan.
-Save it somewhere.
+Click the snowflake button.
+It will show a QR code, but we want that information as a file, so click the floppy disk button and save the file somewhere (e.g. `tx.raw` as suggested by Ywallet).

 ## Signing the transaction

-Go back to the signer terminal and run (adjust paths accordingly.
-The "tx.json" input parameters must point to the file you save in the previous step, and the "tx.raw" output parameter is where the signed transaction will be written).
+Go back to the signer terminal and run the following, replacing `<tx_plan_path>` with the path to the file you saved in the previous step, `<ufvk>` with the UFVK hex string printed previously, and `<tx_signed_path>` with the path where you want to write the signed transaction (e.g. `tx-signed.raw`).

 ```
-cargo run --release --bin sign --features dotenv -- -t ~/Downloads/tx.json -o ~/Downloads/tx.raw
+cargo run --release -- sign --tx-plan <tx_plan_path> --ufvk <ufvk> -o <tx_signed_path>
 ```

-When prompted, paste the UFVK generated previously.

 The program will print a SIGHASH and a Randomizer.